ethereumproject/go-ethereum/README.md

 *Migration in progress, this will be removed when it is ready to be used.
-Until this client is ready please use the client provided by the Ethereum foundation with the flag --oppose-fork or wait to upgrade.*
+Until this client is ready please use the client provided by the Ethereum foundation with the flag --oppose-dao-fork or wait to upgrade.*

 Official golang implementation of the Ethereum protocol supporting the original chain.
 A version which can **honestly** offer both a censorship